Skip to main content

 K Area Cleanup

-Reducing risk near the Columbia River
+Reducing Risk near the Columbia River

+In 2022, DOE placed the former plutonium production K East Reactor into interim safe storage, a process known as "cocooning."
 The cocoon will protect the building while radioactivity in the deactivated reactor core decays over the next several decades, making it safe and easier to complete disposition.

 324 Building Remediation